 Become a member of Fedora Community Operations (CommOps) by following these steps.

 Say hello and introduce yourself to the team!
-Send a self-introduction to the mailing list and tell us a little about yourself (click here, Self-Introduction - your name here to send an intro).
+Post a self-introduction to the Discourse forum and tell us a little about yourself.

 Not sure what to say?
-Answer some of these questions to get started:
+Answer these questions to start:

 Why are you interested in contributing to Fedora?